working-in-laboratory-990x358

 For scientists interested in criminal justice, becoming a forensic chemist is a great career choice.

 Forensic chemistry involves using scientific methods to investigate physical evidence.
 For example, forensic chemists fight crimes with science by analyzing evidence collected from crime scenes and giving testimonies based on laboratory test results.
 The analyses of the collected evidence help law enforcement determine the cause of a crime or who is at fault.
-Examples of analyzed evidence include DNA samples from substances such as hair and blood and rubble collected from a crime scene such as soil, paint chips, and broken glass.
+Examples of analyzed evidence include DNA samples from substances such as hair and blood and rubble collected from a crime scene, such as soil, paint chips, and broken glass.

 While some forensic chemists work in law enforcement crime laboratories rather than at actual crime scenes, they are also expected to present their findings in legal proceedings.
 These professionals are tasked with explaining technical-scientific analyses in a simplified and objective way.
-As a result, the judge, jury, and attorneys can understand their conclusive evidence and use the information to make determinations in criminal cases.
+As a result, the judge, jury, and attorneys can understand their conclusive evidence and use the information to determine criminal cases.
 Forensic chemists present analyzed evidence in an objective matter.
 While they serve as scientific and legal experts, they do not deliver verdicts in criminal cases.

 Read on to learn more about forensic chemists’ career outlook, salary, and job descriptions.